reflectoring/reflectoring.github.io/content/blog/2024/2024-06-05-aws-s3-presigned-urls.md

 This setup allows us to externalize the bucket name and the validity duration of the Presigned URLs attributes and easily access it in our code.

-This configuration **assumes that the application will be operating against a single S3 bucket and the defined validity will be applicable for both PUT and GET Presigned URLs**.
-If that is not the case for your application, then the `AwsS3BucketProperties` class can be modified as per requirement.
+For the sake of demonstration, the defined configuration **assumes that the application will be operating against a single S3 bucket and the defined validity will be applicable for both PUT and GET Presigned URLs**.
+Should this not align with your application's requirements, then the `AwsS3BucketProperties` class can be modified accordingly.

+I'd recommend keeping the validity of both PUT and GET Presigned URLs separate to enjoy more flexibility, and also would like to emphasize that the **validity duration of the Presigned URLs should be kept as short as possible, especially for upload operations**, to protect against unauthorized access.

 ## Generating Presigned URLs